Liberty Flames basketball

 The Liberty Flames men's basketball team is the men's basketball team that represents Liberty University.
-They play their home games at Liberty Arena and are members of the ASUN Conference, having moved there in July 2018 after 27 seasons in the Big South.
+They play their home games at Liberty Arena and are members of the Conference USA, having moved there in July 2023 after 5 seasons in the ASUN.
+The Flames have appeared six times in the NCAA tournament, most recently in 2025.

 History

-The Liberty Men's Basketball program began in 1972 under head coach Dan Manley.
-Liberty University is the second youngest school in NCAA Division I, founded in 1971 (Florida Gulf Coast University was founded in 1991 with instruction starting in 1997).
-The Flames finished 13–14 in the inaugural season.
-As of the 2020–21 season, the Flames have had 8 different head coaches of their Men's Basketball team (Dan Manley 1972–77, Harley Swift 1977–78, Dale Gibson 1978–81, Jeff Meyer 1981–97, Randy Dunton 1997–98 and 2003–2007, Mel Hankinson 1998–2003, Ritchie McKay 2007–09 and 2015–present, Dale Layer 2009–2015).
-As of the end of the 2008–2009 season, the Flames had an overall record of 524–555 (48.6%).
+The Liberty men's basketball program began in 1972 under head coach Dan Manley.
+Liberty University is the second-youngest school in NCAA Division I, founded in 1971 (Florida Gulf Coast University was founded in 1991 with instruction starting in 1997).

+The Flames finished 13–14 in their inaugural season.
+As Liberty Baptist College, Liberty won the 1980 National Christian College Athletic Association (NCCAA) national championship against Point Loma College (68–65), surviving a double-overtime thriller 64–62 against The King's College (NY) Purple Knights in the Eastern Regional final, in front of a standing-room-only home crowd of 7,500 in Lynchburg.

-Liberty has reached post-season 5 times in its NCAA Division I history.
+Liberty has reached the post-season five times in its NCAA Division I history.
 The Flames fell to UNC (71–51) in the first round of the 1994 NCAA tournament after winning the Big South tournament.
 Liberty lost to St. Joseph's (82–63) in the 2004 NCAA tournament after crushing High Point (89–44) to claim its second Big South Conference Tournament Championship.
 Upon falling in the semi-finals of the Big South Conference tournament in the 2008–09 season, the Flames were invited to the inaugural CollegeInsider.com Tournament.
-Liberty defeated Rider in the first round before falling to the JMU in the quarterfinals.
-Liberty won the 1980 NCCAA National Championship against Point Loma College (68–65), surviving a double-overtime thriller 64–62 against The King's College (NY) Purple Knights in the Eastern Regional final, in front of a stand-room-only home crowd of 7,500 in Lynchburg.
+Liberty defeated Rider in the first round before falling to James Madison in the quarterfinals.

+As of the 2024–25 season, the Flames have had eight different head coaches of their Men's Basketball team (Dan Manley 1972–77, Harley Swift 1977–78, Dale Gibson 1978–81, Jeff Meyer 1981–97, Randy Dunton 1997–98 and 2003–2007, Mel Hankinson 1998–2003, Ritchie McKay 2007–09 and 2015–present, Dale Layer 2009–2015).
+As of the end of the 2023-24 season, the Flames had an overall record of 811–767 (51.4%).

 Coaches

 Dan Manley (1972–1977)

-In 1972, Liberty University, known then as Lynchburg Baptist College, played its first game in the National Christian College Association under head coach Dan Manley.
-The team practiced at the City Armory and Lynchburg Christian Academy, games were held at the Jefferson Forest High School.
+In the 1972–73 season, Liberty University, known then as Lynchburg Baptist College (LBC), played its first game in the National Christian College Athletic Association (NCCAA) under head coach Dan Manley.
+The team practiced at the City Armory and Lynchburg Christian Academy, and games were held at the Jefferson Forest High School.
 LBC's first victory came against Southland College, winning 88–45.
-That season LBC would finish 7–1.
-It was the following year in 1973 that LBC would play its first varsity schedule, finishing its first official season at 13–14.
+That season LBC finished with a record of 7–1.
+In the following season, 1973–74, LBC played its first varsity schedule, finishing its first official season with a record of 13–14.

 Lynchburg Baptist College became Liberty Baptist College in 1975, changing its colors from green and gold to red, white and navy blue.
-That same year the Flames entered the National Association of Intercollegiate Athletics (NAIA), Mike Goad became Liberty's first basketball All-American.
+That same year the Flames entered the National Association of Intercollegiate Athletics (NAIA), and Mike Goad became Liberty's first basketball All-American.